Company officers

 Related Party Transactions Committee (RPTC)

-The Related Party Transactions Committee formulates its opinion on the performance of transactions of lower and greater importance with Related Parties and, in general, performs all the other functions assigned to it regarding transactions with Related Parties, pursuant to the Consob Regulation on transactions with related parties.
+The Related Party Transactions Committee expresses its opinion on transactions of both lesser and greater significance with Related Parties and, more generally, performs all other duties assigned to it in relation to Related Party Transactions pursuant to the Consob Regulation on Related Party Transactions.

 Composition

-The Board of Statutory Auditors is composed of five statutory auditors and two supplementary auditors with a three‐year term of office expiring on the date of the Meeting called to approve the financial statements in their last year of office; they can be re‐elected.
+The Board of Statutory Auditors consists of five Standing Auditors and two Alternate Auditors, who remain in office for three financial years, until the date of the Shareholders' Meeting called to approve the financial statements relating to the last financial year of their term of office, and may be reappointed.

-On 06 May 2021, the Shareholders’ Meeting appointed the members of the Supervisory Board; their term expires upon approval of the 2023 Financial Statements.
+On 27 June 2024, the Shareholders' Meeting appointed the members of the current Board of Statutory Auditors, whose term of office expires upon approval of the 2026 financial statements, as follows:

-• Chair of the Board of Statutory Auditors - Michele Rutigliano
+• Chairperson of the Board of Statutory Auditors – Sonia Ferrero

 • Standing Auditor – Ugo Ballerini